loremipsumdonec/optimizely-testframework/README.md

 #### Access to Web.config

 The framework needs to have access to the same _Web.config_ used by the web project.
 The easiest way is to add a link in the test project that points to _Web.config_ in the web project.
 Edit the project file (_*. csproj_) and add the `ItemGroup` element below where `Include` has the relative path to _Web.config_ in the web project.
+Build the test project and check that _Web.config_ is in the output directory.

 ```xml
 <Project>